triveniremany/Articles/Azure.md

 <img src="images/image5.png">
 </td>
 <td width=500>
-Software as a service (SaaS) is a software distribution model in which a third-party provider hosts applications and makes them available to customers over the Internet.
-SaaS is one of three main categories of cloud computing, alongside infrastructure as a service (IaaS) and platform as a service (PaaS)
+Software as a service <bold>(SaaS)</bold> allows users to connect to and use cloud-based apps over the Internet.
+Common examples are email, calendaring and office tools (such as Microsoft Office 365). <bold>SaaS</bold> provides a complete software solution which you purchase on a pay-as-you-go basis from a cloud service provider.
 </td>
 </tr>
 </table>